-Community events and a little friendly competition simplify the enormous task of slashing carbon footprints.
+Community events and a little friendly competition simplify the enormous task of slashing ecological footprints.

 Researchers are digging into heaps of discarded food to uncover clues about why we throw so much of it away—and how cities can cut the waste.